Vladimir Đukanović v. Vuk Cvijić

 Outcome - In progress

-At the preliminary hearing, Cvijic’s defense suggested that Inspector Milenkovic and the former editor-in-chief of NIN, Milan Ćulibrk, be heard as witnesses, as well as that a note from the Ministry of Interior of Serbia be officially obtained. Đukanović’s representative requested that those defense proposals not be accepted.
-The court decided to accept the hearing of Ćulibrk, now an editor at Radar, and to officially request an official note from the MUP, and to decide on Milenkovic’s testimony later.
+Previous course of the proceedings: At the preliminary hearing, Cvijić’s defense proposed that Inspector Milenković and former NIN editor-in-chief Milan Ćulibrk be heard as witnesses, and that an official memorandum be formally obtained from the Ministry of Interior of Serbia. Đukanović’s legal representative requested that these evidentiary motions be dismissed.
+The court decided to grant the request to hear Ćulibrk, now editor at Radar, and to formally request the official memorandum from the Ministry of Interior, while reserving its decision on the examination of Inspector Milenković for a later stage.

 Present characteristics